sergeicu/sundai-global/sundai-city-organizer-quickstart-guide.md

 ## Core Purpose
 A global network of AI hackers who come together weekly to build, ship, and deploy AI applications in a single day.
 Unlike other tech meetups that focus on presentations, Sundai is about co-creating in teams to turn ideas into shipped products within 12 hours.

-While learning together about latest AI tools & models.
+We learn together about latest AI tools & models by building every Sunday.

 Sundai is born out of MIT and Harvard.